 Mobile Virtual Network Operators are, simply put, telecom providers that don’t own a network - which means they are, in essence, “virtual”.
 They oppose themselves to MNOs (Mobile Network Operators), which are at a total of 4 in France.
 This is because a French regulation has put a limit of 4 on the number of physical networks allowed to be in existence on the territory.

 As a result, in order to function, providers other than Orange, Free Mobile, Bouygues Telecom and SFR have to buy telecommunications off an MNO.
-Once pruchased, they can then sell these to their customers, at very discounted rates.
+Once purchased, they can then sell these to their customers, at very discounted rates.

 In 2016, there were around 7 millions clients subscribed to MVNOs contracts in France: This is quite a significant number, but still represents less altogether than any single MNO (the smallest of which, Free Mobile, had a customer base of 12 million at the time).
 MVNOs are thus not competing on the same level as the largest providers yet, and it seems like customers still tend to favour Free, Bouygues, SFR and Orange today, in part because of these providers’ legitimacy and notoriety.

 The networks used by MVNOs in France

 As stated above, MVNOs rely on the big telecom providers to get access to network.
 Here is how different MVNOs have chosen their partner supplier in order to operate: